Operational - Quarterly Summary

 (2) Service sites reflect all of the service sites of the utilities, including transportation and non‑regulated business lines.

 (3) A degree day is a measure of coldness determined daily as the number of degrees the average temperature during the day in question is below 65 degrees Fahrenheit.
 Degree days for a particular period are determined by adding the degree days incurred during each day of the period.
-Normal degree days for a particular period are the average of degree days during the prior 15 years for SEMCO Gas, during the prior 10 years for ENSTAR, and during the prior 30 years for Washington Gas.
+Normal degree days for a particular period are the average of degree days during the prior 15 years for SEMCO Gas and during the prior 30 years for Washington Gas.

 (4) In certain of Washington Gas’ jurisdictions (Virginia and Maryland) there are billing mechanisms in place which are designed to eliminate the effects of variance in customer usage caused by weather and other factors such as conservation.
 In the District of Columbia, there is no weather normalization billing mechanism nor does Washington Gas hedge to offset the effects of weather.
 As a result, colder or warmer weather will result in variances to financial results.